 The value of programs for beginners

 In Olympic Weightlifting, as is probable in all sports, the early stages of skill formation are critically important.
-It is the expertise of the coach and the attentiveness of the learner that makes all the difference in the long-term as to whether skill, competence and competence is required.
+It is the expertise of the coach and the attentiveness of the learner that makes all the difference in the long-term as to the level of skill and confidence is acquired.
 A training program is no substitute for a good coach.

 Nevertheless, training programs play an important role in the development of the athlete in Olympic Weightlifting.
 This is particularly the case when a coach cannot give full moment-to-moment attention to the athlete as in circumstances that they have a number of athletes to look after and/or cannot see the athlete training each day.

 Even when a beginner athlete is well coached on every occasion, a written training program that balances the needed exercises and workload is very helpful to the coach and the athlete.
 In particular, human memory cannot be relied upon to inform the athlete and the coach what exercises have been done recently.
 If a coach tries to work without a written schedule the inevitable question from the athlete is ‘what exercise do I do today?’ to which the coach will reply ‘what exercises did you do last session?”.

 Furthermore, if a beginner program is well constructed it is more than simply a list of exercises with stipulated sets and reps.
 For the beginner programs need to be much more descriptive and instructed, and it greatly helps if the program provides advice not only on what exercises to do but also how they should be done, i.e. what aspects of skill to focus on, how to proceed from set to set, and how to gauge how heavy to go.
 This information may not be needed when the coach is around but very definitely needed when they are not.